Book an open event

 Why choose Herts?

-- Our partnership with PRCA (Public Relations and Communications Association) grants you access to numerous benefits that will instantly strengthen your prospects and employability.
+- Our partnership with PRCA (Public Relations and Communications Association) grants you access to numerous benefits to instantly strengthen your prospects and employability

 The University of Hertfordshire is in partnership with the Public Relations Communication Association (PRCA), the world’s largest and most influential PR professional body today (PRCA, 2022).
 Its core purpose being to raise standards in PR and communications worldwide.